Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/cmd-docs.md

 **Example**:

-Use the `--static` flag if you want to generate the docs as a static page for hosting on cloud storage provider.
-The contents of `catalog.json` and `manifest.json` will be inserted into the `index.html` file, creating a single page that can be easily shared via email or file sharing apps.
+Use the `--static` flag to generate the docs as a static page for hosting on a cloud storage provider.
+The `catalog.json` and `manifest.json` files will be inserted into the `index.html` file, creating a single page easily shared via email or file-sharing apps.

 ```
 dbt docs generate --static